White paper

 Challenge 5: Legal departments face new challenges arising from political tensions and social unrest / Culture champions

 Most in-house legal departments in growing businesses are already at the center of their organizations’ corporate social responsibility (CSR) initiatives, and this is unlikely to change any time soon.
 Companies are facing increased pressure from governments, regulators, investors, and consumers to develop and maintain effective CSR policies and mandates, and to embed these measures into their wider business operations.
-In recent years, much of the focus has centred around issues emanating from the Me Too and Black Lives Matter movements, which will continue to affect the social agenda.
+In recent years, much of the focus has centered around issues emanating from the Me Too and Black Lives Matter movements, which will continue to affect the social agenda.
 In addition, it is likely that legal departments will see more activity requiring transparency in supply chains, particularly as it relates to climate change, human trafficking, and modern-day slavery, among other human rights abuses.

 Of course, there are other changes affecting in-house lawyers that will require time and attention above and beyond legal departments’ day-to-day operations, including the need to ensure sound data protection and proposals to reform corporate governance.
 Further, with increasing and ever-changing regulation, regulatory divergence, and legal turf to master, the information that lawyers need today is more complex than ever and scattered across a multitude of sources.
 And, as 2020 showed us, we must strive to ensure we’re equipped to navigate the unexpected.